-Senate confirms 4 Trump nominees to top environmental posts in last-minute vote
+Senate confirms four Trump nominees to top environmental posts in last-minute vote

 The power of the Council on Environmental Quality changes from administration to administration.
 But the White House released a 55-page infrastructure plan in February that calls on the council to “revise its regulations to streamline NEPA would reduce the time and costs associated with the NEPA process.”
 Neumayr would be central to overseeing that process.

-EPA declined an interview request, sending an email stating: “Due to a lapse in appropriations, the EPA Press Office will only be responding to inquiries related to the government shut down or inquiries in the event of an environmental emergency imminently threatening the safety of human life or where necessary to protect certain property.”
+The EPA declined an interview request, sending an email stating: “Due to a lapse in appropriations, the EPA Press Office will only be responding to inquiries related to the government shut down or inquiries in the event of an environmental emergency imminently threatening the safety of human life or where necessary to protect certain property.”

-Neither the White House nor Energy Department immediately responded to requests for comment.
+Neither the White House nor the Energy Department immediately responded to requests for comment.